 The January 2015 Voter is now online.
 Contents include, but are not limited to, an update to LWV US's new study of money in politics, an article on Dark Money, a call for help in conducting an election, a proposed study on public banking, a reminder of the LWVNM State convention May 16-17, a book report on The Squandering of America - and much more.
 Check it out!

 You can view or download back issues of the Voter all the way back to 2005 by going to the Newsletters page.

-The popular Who's Who, listing all your elected officials and how to contact them, will be updated to reflect the results of the November general election, once all of the contests have been finalized.
+The popular Who's Who, listing all your elected officials and how to contact them, is being updated to reflect the results of the November general election.
 Until then, you can download or view the 2014 Who's Who..
-Hardcopies are available at libraries and the League office.
+Hardcopies will be available at libraries and the League office.
 The Who's Who is a publication of the League of Women Voters of Central New Mexico Education Fund (a 503(c) organization).